-Figure 2.3 below presents the variations of deuterium (δD) over 650,000 years in Antarctic ice, which is a proxy for local temperature, and the atmospheric concentrations of the greenhouse gases carbon dioxide (CO_2), methane (CH_4), and nitrous oxide (N_2O) in air trapped within the ice cores and from recent atmospheric measurements.
+Figure 2.3 presents the variations of deuterium (δD) over 650,000 years in Antarctic ice, which is a proxy for local temperature, and the atmospheric concentrations of the greenhouse gases carbon dioxide (CO_2), methane (CH_4) and nitrous oxide (N_2O) in air trapped within the ice cores and from recent atmospheric measurements.
 Both natural and human-made factors can be responsible for the changes in the greenhouse gas content of the atmosphere.
-The natural greenhouse effect may be caused by changes in CO_2 and CH_4 concentrations in the atmosphere that have been associated with transitions between glacial and interglacial episodes (shaded bands in Figure 2.3), vegetation, and weathering of rocks, among other factors.
+The natural greenhouse effect may be caused by changes in CO_2 and CH_4 concentration in the atmosphere that have been associated with transitions between glacial and interglacial episodes (shaded bands in Figure 2.3), vegetation, weathering of rocks etc.

-Figure 2.3: Variations of deuterium (δD) in Antarctic ice, and of carbon dioxide (CO_2) , methane (CH_4) , and nitrous oxide (N_2O) in air trapped within ice cores.
-Shaded bands indicate current and previous interglacial warm periods (Solomon et al. 2007)
+Figure 2.3: Variations of deuterium (δD) in Antarctic ice, and of carbon dioxide (CO_2), methane (CH_4) and nitrous oxide (N_2O) in air trapped within ice cores.
+Shaded bands indicate current and previous interglacial warm periods.